-2. Self-Move: Moving Settlement (tax implications apply - please consult tax advisor)
+2. Self-Move: Moving Settlement (taxable)

 - a.
 The Conference will place you in contact with the moving company to perform a verbal estimate of your belongings to transport - b.
 The Conference will receive the quote of the estimated cost for your move and pay seventy-five percent (75%) of the quote to you as a moving settlement - c.
 The payment will complete the Conference's moving obligation to you - d.
 You are allowed to use the money as you see fit for your move to the area - i.
 If your move costs less than the settlement paid, you may keep the remaining money - ii.
 If your move costs more than the settlement paid, you must absorb the cost